History of Rocket League in Timeline

 2017: Rocket League nominated for "e-Sports Game of the Year"

-In 2017, Rocket League was nominated for "e-Sports Game of the Year" and "Still Playing" at the Golden Joystick Awards, and won the award for "Best Post-Launch Support" in Game Informer' 2017 Sports Game of the Year Awards.
+In 2017, Rocket League was nominated for "e-Sports Game of the Year" and "Still Playing" at the Golden Joystick Awards, and for "Best Spectator Game" in IGN's Best of 2017 Awards.
+It won the award for "Best Post-Launch Support" in Game Informer' 2017 Sports Game of the Year Awards.

-By September 2018, Rocket League's player count had reached 50 million.
+By September 2018, the number of Rocket League players had reached 50 million.

-In September 2018, Psyonix added the Rocket Pass, a battle pass feature to Rocket League, offering new customization options.
+In September 2018, Psyonix added the Rocket Pass, a battle pass feature, to Rocket League, offering new customization options through tiered unlocks.

 September 2018: Sony Alters Position on Cross-Platform Play

-In September 2018, following criticism over the lack of cross-platform play in Fortnite Battle Royale on Nintendo Switch, Sony altered its position and allowed Fortnite to be cross-platform compatible across all platforms.
-Sony also stated it would review other games on a case-by-case basis.
+In September 2018, Sony altered its position on cross-platform play following the release of Fortnite Battle Royale for the Nintendo Switch, where the lack of cross-platform play had been a point of significant criticism.
+Sony allowed Fortnite to be cross-platform play compatible with all platforms and stated they would review other games on a case-by-case basis.

 December 2018: Hot Wheels RC Car Game Set Release

-In December 2018, Hot Wheels released a radio-controlled car (RC car) game set based on the Rocket League game.
+In December 2018, Hot Wheels released a radio-controlled car (RC car) game set based on Rocket League.
+It included two RC cars controlled through Bluetooth, a play field, and a ball with infrared sensors for scoring.

 2018: Rocket League Sales and Player Base Milestone

-By the beginning of 2018, Rocket League had achieved over 10 million sales and amassed 40 million players.
-Rocket League has also been adopted as an esport with professional players participating through ESL, Major League Gaming and Rocket League Championship Series (RLCS).
+By the beginning of 2018, Rocket League had reached over 10 million sales and 40 million players.

-In 2018, Rocket League was nominated for "eSports Game of the Year" at the Golden Joystick Awards and won the award for "Fan Favorite Sports/Racing Game" at the Gamers' Choice Awards.
+In 2018, Rocket League was nominated for "eSports Game of the Year" at the Golden Joystick Awards.
+The game won the award for "Fan Favorite Sports/Racing Game" at the Gamers' Choice Awards, whereas its other nomination was for "Fan Favorite eSports Game".
+It was also nominated for "eSports Title of the Year" at the Australian Games Awards.

 January 2019: Sony Grants Cross-Platform Play for Rocket League

-February 2019: Cross-Platform Play Enabled for Rocket League
+February 2019: Cross-Platform Play Enabled Between All Platforms

 In February 2019, cross-platform play was enabled for Rocket League between the PlayStation 4, Xbox One, Switch, and PC versions.